 Copyright © 2011 St. John of the Desert Melkite Catholic Church.
 All Rights Reserved.

 Fr.
-John returned to Phoenix each quarter of 1984 to serve the spiritual needs of the community.
-He met new people, worked at building community, celebrated the Divine Liturgy & Holy Mysteries and studied the feasibility of beginning a new Mission community.
+John returned to Phoenix each quarter throughout 1984 to serve the new community’s spiritual needs.
+He met new people, built community, administered Holy Mysteries (sacraments), and studied the feasibility of beginning a mission community.

 Archbishop Joseph held the 1984 Diocesan Pastoral Council (DPC) meeting in Phoenix, so that he could meet with our community and evaluate the possibility of beginning a Melkite mission.
 He also believed that gathering in Phoenix would encourage the members of our community.
 Soon after the meeting, he asked Fr.
 Max Chalhoub, (pastor of St. Anne Church in North Hollywood, CA.,) to travel to Phoenix twice a month and celebrate the Divine Liturgy.
 The community was also given the name of St. John of the Desert Melkite Catholic Mission.
 At that time, the community consisted of Melkites, Maronites and Chaldeans, which eventually formed their own communities.